MishkaSorochinskiy/TelegramBot/README.md

 # TelegramBot
-First repository
-The repository holds python code for PythonBot
+My first repository that holds python code for PythonBot